jainnick/screenshot-capturing/README.md

 # screenshot-capturing
-## Document: Interactive Map Screenshot HTML Page
+## Interactive Map Screenshot HTML Page

-This document provides an overview and explanation of the HTML page that enables capturing and saving a screenshot of an interactive map.
+An overview and explanation of the HTML page that enables capturing and saving a screenshot of an interactive map.

 ---